andrewacashner/hearingfaithms/chapters/chapter-3.md

 gave the *tonus peregrinus* chant formula to the Man, and, as a virtuoso singer, "he went up so high" that "in a cry of sharps," he "went up the octave in a trill."

 The poet has selected musical terms with double meanings that allow listeners with musical knowledge to think about theological concepts in a new way, and vice versa.

-For example, the words *peregrino tono* could have called up for educated listeners a tradition of using the chant *tonus peregrinus* to symbolize the expectant wandering of sinful humanity waiting for the coming of Christ.
+For example, the words *peregrino tono* could have called up for educated listeners a tradition of using the chant *tonus peregrinus* to symbolize the expectant wandering of sinful humanity waiting for the coming of Christ, as well as concepts of the Christian life as a pilgrimage.
 [This trope was developed through medieval sources like the allegorical commentary on the liturgy of Guillelmus Durandus, whose works were available in
 Puebla: @Wright:Maze, XXX.]
-Cornelius à Lapide extends the concept to the New Adam, Christ, who was born like a "pilgrim" \[*peregrinus*\] on a journey in a borrowed stable, "in order to teach us to be pilgrims on earth, though actually citizens of heaven."
+Cornelius à Lapide comments that Christ was born like a "pilgrim"
+\[*peregrinus*\] on a journey in a borrowed stable, "in order to teach us to be pilgrims on earth, though actually citizens of heaven."
 [@Lapide:Gospels19C, 884, on Jn 1:14:
 "Hoc est tentorium vel tabernaculum fixit in nobis, id est, inter nos, ad modicum tempus, quasi hospes et peregrinus in terra aliena: erat enim ipse